The Ringy Blog

 Aside from automating processes, one of the key aspects of an ERP is centralizing information for cross-departmental visibility.
 Increased visibility and access to important information are essential for productivity and to help eliminate knowledge-based power struggles.
 Ever worked with someone who wouldn't share what they knew about a process or procedure because they thought it made them look smarter and more competent?
 By centralizing knowledge, an ERP helps prevent that from happening.

-And it’s true—a CRM aims to centralize important customer information between departments, programs, systems, and applications so that it is accessible to everyone (with the right security and access privileges), making customer-related processes and tasks easier and more efficient.
+And it's true.
+A CRM aims to centralize important customer information between departments, programs, systems, and applications so that it is accessible to everyone (with the right security and access privileges), making customer-related processes and tasks easier and more efficient.

 Aligning the CRM and ERP is, therefore, a no-brainer, as the main purposes of these two systems align perfectly.